Don Stark: Career

-Stark has an extensive background in dancing, bodybuilding and martial arts.
-Don is probably best recognized as Bob Pinciotti, the bumbling next-door neighbor of the Forman family and the father of Donna Pinciotti (Laura Prepon) on the FOX sitcom That '70s Show.
+Stark is probably best recognized as Bob Pinciotti, the bumbling next-door neighbor of the Forman family and the father of Donna Pinciotti (Laura Prepon) on the FOX sitcom That '70s Show.

-Don's roles in movies include Switchblade Sisters (1975), Tilt (1979), Evilspeak (1981), Peggy Sue Got Married (1986) and The Couch Trip (1988), as well as a small role as a clerk in the comedy film Feds (1988).
+Stark's roles in movies include Switchblade Sisters (1975), Tilt (1979), Evilspeak (1981), Peggy Sue Got Married (1986) and The Couch Trip (1988), as well as a small role as a clerk in the comedy film Feds (1988).
 He has also been a guest on Curb Your Enthusiasm, and had a small role in the Star Trek film Star Trek: First Contact.
 He had a small role in an episode of Supernatural as a victim of a ghost that had been summoned by ritual to murder.
 He also guest starred on Viper, Disney Channel's Cory in the House, Stargate SG-1 and CSI.

 He had a supporting role in the 1996 television series Time Cop.
 In addition, he appeared in iCarly's movie: iGo to Japan as Freight Dog, the pilot who flies the gang over to Tokyo, Japan.

 Stark appears in the first episode of the 1987 TV series Beauty and the Beast as one of the attackers who puts Linda Hamilton's character "Catherine" in Central Park where the beast, or "Vincent", played by Ron Perlman, finds her and helps her, which begins the series.
 He appeared as David in the film My Name is Jerry.
 He appeared as the Prime Minister of Russia in the episode of Cory in the House, "Air Force One Too Many".
 He plays the boss, Stan, in the web series Corey & Lucas For the Win.
 He also provided his voice for Rhino in few episodes of Spider-Man: The Animated Series.

 One of his more recent appearances was as a mobster in the episode of Castle, "Murder He Wrote".
 He also had a small, uncredited role as a principal in Anger Management, "Charlie Lets Kate Take Charge".
 Stark plays the role of Oscar Kincade in the television series Hit the Floor.
 He played Uncle Frank in the 2015 film Hello, My Name Is Doris.
 He played Judge Talbertson in the 2017 Scorpion episode, "Who Let the Dog Out ('Cause Now It's Stuck In a Cistern')".
 Also in 2017, Stark played Bernie Greenfield, a drug-addicted Hollywood executive in There's...Johnny!.